An Improved Iterative Neural Network for High-Quality Image-Domain Material Decomposition in Dual-Energy CT: Abstract

 \section{Abstract}

-Dual-energy computed tomography (DECT) has been widely used in many applications that need material decomposition.
+{\bf Purpose:} Dual-energy computed tomography (DECT) has been widely used in many applications that need material decomposition.
 Image-domain methods directly decompose material images from high- and low-energy attenuation images, and thus, are susceptible to noise and artifacts on attenuation images.
-To obtain high-quality material images, various data-driven methods have been proposed.
-Iterative neural network (INN) methods combine regression NNs and model-based image reconstruction algorithm.
-INNs reduced the generalization error of (noniterative) deep regression NNs, and achieved high-quality reconstruction in diverse medical imaging applications.
-BCD-Net is a recent INN architecture that incorporates imaging refining NNs into the block coordinate descent (BCD) model-based image reconstruction algorithm.
-We propose a new INN architecture, distinct cross-material BCD-Net, for DECT material decomposition.
+The purpose of this study is to develop an improved iterative neural network (INN) for high-quality image-domain material decomposition in DECT, and to study its properties. \\ {\bf Methods:} \RED{ } We propose a new INN architecture for DECT material decomposition.
 The proposed INN architecture uses distinct cross-material convolutional neural network (CNN) in image refining modules, and uses image decomposition physics in image reconstruction modules.
 The distinct cross-material CNN refiners incorporate distinct encoding-decoding filters and cross-material model that captures correlations between different materials.
-We interpret the distinct cross-material CNN refiner with patch perspective.
-Numerical experiments with extended cardiactorso (XCAT) phantom and clinical data show that proposed distinct cross-material BCD-Net significantly improves the image quality over several image-domain material decomposition methods, including a conventional model-based image decomposition (MBID) method using an edge-preserving regularizer, a state-of-the-art MBID method using pre-learned material-wise sparsifying transforms, and a noniterative deep CNN denoiser.
+We study the distinct cross-material CNN refiner with patch-based reformulation and tight-frame condition. \\ {\bf Results:} Numerical experiments with extended cardiac-torso phantom and clinical data show that the proposed INN significantly improves the image quality over several image-domain material decomposition methods, including a conventional model-based image decomposition (MBID) method using an edge-preserving regularizer, a recent MBID method using pre-learned material-wise sparsifying transforms, and a noniterative deep CNN method.
+Our study with patch-based reformulations reveals that learned filters of distinct cross-material CNN refiners can approximately satisfy the tight-frame condition. \\ {\bf Conclusions:} The proposed INN architecture achieves high-quality material decompositions using iteration-wise refiners that exploit cross-material properties between different material images with distinct encoding-decoding filters.
+Our tight-frame study implies that cross-material CNN refiners in the proposed INN architecture are useful for noise suppression and signal restoration. \\